ConcreteRoseEducation/LiberHoop/README.md

 ### For Hosts

-1. Log in to the admin panel
+1. **Log in to the Host Panel** (`/admin.html`)
+   - Enter your server URL if connecting to a remote server (optional - leave blank to use current server)
+   - Enter your username and password
+   - Create an account if you don't have one (works with both Supabase and local authentication)
+2. **Manage Questions** (optional - can be done before or during hosting)
+   - Add, edit, and delete questions
+   - Organize questions by categories
+   - Set question types, answers, and time limits
+   - Export/import questions for backup and sharing
+3. **Start Hosting**
+   - Click "Start Hosting" to open the host display
-2. Create a new room or join an existing session
+   - Create a new room or rejoin an existing session
-3. Select game mode (Classic or Bowl)
+   - Select game mode (Classic or Bowl)
-4. Choose question categories
+   - Choose question categories
-5. Set number of questions and time limits
+   - Set number of questions and time limits
-6. Start the game!
+   - Start the game!
+4. **Control Game Flow**
-7. Control game flow (next question, reveal answers, etc.)
+   - Control game flow (next question, reveal answers, etc.)
-8. Start minigames during breaks (after reveals)
+   - Start minigames during breaks (after reveals)

-### For Admins

-1. Log in to admin panel (create account if using Supabase, or use local admin account)
-2. Manage questions: add, edit, delete
-3. Create and organize questions by categories
-4. Set question types, answers, time limits
-5. Share questions with other admins (feature in development)
-6. Export/import questions for backup and sharing
+   - Manage teams (if team mode is enabled)
+   - View live leaderboards

+**Note**: You only need to log in once.
+After logging in, you can start hosting immediately without logging in again.
+The host display will automatically use your authentication.

 ## Game Flow